gulshansainis/iteachfrontend/articles/html/html-elements.md

 `<p>` is start tag and `</p>` is end tag in above example.
 Between start and end tags we have text content.

-You might have noticed `lang="en"` in very first example; these are called attributes.
-Attributes provide additional information to browser, related to enclosing element.
+You might have noticed `lang="en"` in the very first example; these are called attributes.
+Attributes provide additional information to the browser, related to the enclosing element.
 The example defines the content language as English by adding the lang attribute with the value "en".
-Attributes can be defined only inside start tag.
-Attributes are mostly in form of key value pair however in some cases, values are not required.
+Attributes can be defined only inside the start tag.
+Attributes are mostly in the form of key-value pair however in some cases, values are not required.
 Again, going back to our example: the key is `lang` and value is `en`.

 Below, is list of mostly commonly used HTML elements with their description